Martin Fowler (EastEnders): Return and recast (2014)

+Departure and death (2025)

+During EastEnders 40th Anniversary Week episode on 20 February 2025, Martin was killed after being crushed by a fallen structural beam and confessing his love for Stacey Slater.
+The character went into cardiac arrest and died.
+Afterwards, it was revealed that Bye had quit the show.

 Storylines

 1985–2007

-When Pauline and Arthur tell Pauline's mother Lou Beale (Anna Wing) that Pauline is pregnant, Lou is furious because they have two teenage children, Mark Fowler (David Scarboro) and Michelle Fowler (Susan Tully), and Arthur is unemployed.
+When Pauline and Arthur tell Pauline's mother, Lou Beale (Anna Wing) that Pauline is pregnant, Lou is furious because they have two teenage children, Mark Fowler (David Scarboro) and Michelle Fowler (Susan Tully), and Arthur is unemployed.
 Lou gives them the choice of either giving the child up for adoption, having an abortion or the family moving out of her home, but she is won round when the family organise a holiday for her to Clacton.
 The baby's first christening is postponed when he is diagnosed with gastroenteritis and Lou is delighted when he is finally christened Martin Albert Fowler.
-When Pauline discovers Arthur had an affair with Christine Hewitt (Elizabeth Power), she bans Arthur from seeing Martin, but they reconcile.
-Arthur dies when Martin is ten, Martin then befriends a small gang of young criminals from his local school; a series of petty thefts, burglaries and vandalism that culminates in him being arrested.
+When Pauline discovers Arthur had an affair with Christine Hewitt (Elizabeth Power), she bans Arthur from seeing Martin, but they eventually reconcile.

+Arthur dies suddenly in May 1996, when Martin is still only 10 years old.
+Martin then befriends a small gang of young criminals from his local school.
+He takes part in a series of petty thefts, burglaries and vandalism that culminates in him being arrested.
 Martin is placed under the supervision of a social worker.

-Martin has a brief relationship with Nicky di Marco (Carly Hillman), but she refuses to have sex with him.
+Martin has a brief relationship with Nicky di Marco (Carly Hillman) in his early teens, but she refuses to have sex with him.
 Martin turns to Sonia Jackson (Natalie Cassidy) after Nicky dumps him.
-Sonia is feeling vulnerable after being dumped by Enrico di Clemente (Francis Pandolfo), and after getting drunk, they lose their virginities to each other; she becomes pregnant.
-Sonia gives birth to daughter Chloe Jackson and she decides to give Chloe up for adoption.
+Sonia is feeling vulnerable after being dumped by Enrico di Clemente (Francis Pandolfo), and after getting drunk, they lose their virginities to each other; she becomes pregnant, but they are both completely unaware of the pregnancy until she goes into childbirth.

+Sonia gives birth to daughter, Chloe Jackson and she decides to give Chloe up for adoption.
 When she names Martin as the father, a feud erupts between the Jacksons and the Fowlers, with Pauline demanding custody of the baby instead of her being adopted.
 This leads to a court hearing where Sonia asks that baby Chloe be returned to her and she will raise her with her boyfriend, Jamie Mitchell (Jack Ryder), if Martin asks for custody with Pauline to support him.
 However, the judge rules that the adoption should go ahead when Martin admits that he does not want to be a father.
-Martin's deviancy continues when he takes drugs provided by Nick Cotton (John Altman), which leads to Martin's brother Mark (now Todd Carty) taking revenge and leaving Nick temporarily paralysed.
+Martin continues to go off the rails in December 2000 when he takes drugs provided by Nick Cotton (John Altman), which leads to Martin's brother Mark (now Todd Carty) taking revenge and leaving Nick temporarily paralysed, spiking his drink and luring him onto the viaduct, from which he falls.